cysouw/diathesis/text/c01_introduction.md

 Among all the diatheses that are distinguished in this survey there are many that only occur in very specific situations or might otherwise be considered to be exceptions or incidental instances.
 However, there are also very many diatheses that are highly frequent and can be used with very many different verbs.
 Those major diatheses, that are of central importance to the grammatical structure of German, will be summarised in this chapter.
 Such a summary would normally be presented at the end of a book, but because of the often long-winding data-driven details of the subsequent descriptive chapters I decided to present this summary here at the end of the introductory deliberations.
 Take it as a quick appetiser of things to come, with ample links to the actual discussion in later chapters.

 To reiterate the basic premise of this book: in the subsequent chapters [-@sec:case] to [-@sec:zuminfinitive] I aim to present a complete list of all coherent, and thus monoclausal, sentence structures in German (cf. [@sec:intro-coherence] on defining monoclausality).
-All in all there are 250+ separate sub-subsections that describe (often minor) variations of monoclausal sentence structures.
+All in all, there are 250+ separate sub-subsections that describe (often minor) variations of monoclausal sentence structures in those chapters.
 This diversity is condensed into 80+ major sentence structures as summarised in this chapter.
 Of those, about 60 are diatheses (i.e. alternations with role-remapping), while about 20 are sentence structures without any change in role marking.
-All these counts should be taken with some leeway, because a lot depends on individual decisions about splitting or lumping structures into groups (e.g. how many *lassen + infinitive* constructions are counted separately).
+All these counts should be taken with some leeway, because a lot depends on individual decisions about splitting or lumping structures into groups (e.g. how many *lassen + sich + infinitive* constructions are counted separately).

 Besides a basic summary I also propose German names for all 80+ major monoclausal sentence structures.
 Using suitable names is a central aspect of (scientific) communication.
 In grammar, names are like instruments that allow us to abstract away from individual details and manipulate classes of utterances that show a specific abstract structure.
 However, naming is hard and can also lead to miscommunication.
 When re-using available terminology, the terms are easily recognised and remembered, but they carry the weight of history.
-Even when detailed definitions are given (as I have tried to do throughout this book), unintended aspects of previous usage inevitably seep through.
+Even when detailed definitions are given (as I have tried to do throughout this book), unintended interpretations of previous usage inevitably seep through.
 In contrast, inventing new names introduces more precision, but the downside are often cumbersome terms that are difficult to remember.

 In naming diatheses in this book I have tried to strike a balance between precise naming and good readability.
 For the English names in the detailed discussions in the coming chapters, I have decided in favour or precision.
 Each phenomenon is newly named with often long descriptive and unique names.
 In contrast, for the German names in this chapter I try to reuse available terminology as much as possible.
 When necessary, I propose new names that attempt to evoke a functional description like *Reziprokativ* or *Erlebnispassiv*.
 However, the semantic characterisation of the diatheses thus described is often only preliminarily analysed here, so it might become necessary to rename diatheses in the future once more detailed investigations have been performed.
 In some cases I simply have not been able to find a suitable semantic characterisation.
 For those diatheses I have resorted to using formal characteristics in the name, always written as separate words, like *Reflexiv Erlebnispassiv*

 In this chapter, the diatheses are organised in sections according to the macro-role remapping patterns as introduced in [@sec:intro-naming].
 The different diatheses in each section are thus functionally highly similar, but they are structurally different.
 Inversely, there are various diatheses that structurally highly similar, but are nonetheless repeated in separate sections under different names.
 This is necessary because the superficially identical diathesis can have rather different structural repercussions depending on the verb to which it is applied.
-This happens for examples with the *sein + Partizip* or the *lassen + Reflexiv + Infinitiv* constructions.
+This happens for examples with the *sein + Partizip* or the *lassen + sich + Infinitiv* constructions.

 ## Verbative diatheses ~~[SBJ › Ø]~~

-### (Unmarkierter) Verbativ
+### (Unmarkierter) Verbativ {#sec:summary-verbativ}

-The unmarked ~~Verbativ~~ (see [@sec:case-nominative-drop] and subsequent sections) is typically found with dispersion verbs like *stinken* 'to stink', *klingeln* 'to ring' or *krachen* 'to crunch' [@next a].
+The unmarked ~~Verbativ~~ (full discussion in [@sec:case-nominative-drop] and subsequent sections) is typically found with dispersion verbs like *stinken* 'to stink', *klingeln* 'to ring' or *krachen* 'to crunch' [@next a].
 These verbs allow for an construction without explicit nominative subject describing a general situation with unknown cause.
-Instead a valency-simulating pronoun *es* is used [@next b].
+To replace the nominative subject a valency-simulating pronoun *es* is used [@next b].
 Additionally, various verbs that allow for impersonal constructions like *es gibt* 'there exist' or *es wimmelt von* 'to swarm' belong to this category of diatheses.

 ::: ex
 a.
 Der Müll stinkt.
 b.
 Hier stinkt es aber.
 :::

-### Wertungsverbativ
+### Wertungsverbativ {#sec:summary-wertungsverbativ}

-The ~~Wertungsverbativ~~ (see [@sec:adverbial-reflexive-drop]) similarly replaces the nominative subject by a valency-simulating *es*.
-Additionally, this diathesis obligatorily needs a reflexive pronoun like *sich* and an adverbial phrase describing an evaluation, like *gut* 'fine' or *angenehm* 'pleasantly'.
-The *Wertungsverbativ* typically is found with agentive intransitive verbs like *leben* 'to live' or *tanzen* 'to dance' and describes a habitual situation.
-This diathesis is arguably closely related to the ~~Wertungsantikausativ~~ (see [@sec:adverbial-reflexive-transitive-anticausative]).
+The ~~Wertungsverbativ~~ (full discussion in [@sec:adverbial-reflexive-drop]) similarly replaces the nominative subject by a valency-simulating *es*.
+Additionally, this diathesis obligatorily needs a reflexive pronoun and an adverbial phrase describing an evaluation, like *gut* 'fine' or *angenehm* 'pleasantly'.
+The *Wertungsverbativ* is typically used with agentive intransitive verbs like *leben* 'to live' or *tanzen* 'to dance' and describes a habitual situation.
+This diathesis is arguably closely related to the ~~Wertungsantikausativ~~ (see [@sec:summary-wertungsantikausativ]).

 ::: ex
 a.
 Wir leben in diesem Haus.
 b.
 Hier lebt es sich gut.
 :::

-### Unpersönlicher Passiv (*werden + Partizip*)
+### Unpersönlicher Passiv (*werden + Partizip*) {#sec:summary-unpersonlicher-passiv}

-The ~~Unpersönlicher Passiv~~ is a construction consisting of the light verb *werden* with a participle of an intransitive verb (see [@sec:participles-werden-impersonal-passive]).
+The ~~Unpersönlicher Passiv~~ is a construction consisting of the light verb *werden* with a participle of an intransitive verb (full discussion in [@sec:participles-werden-impersonal-passive]).
 Only ~~agentive~~ ('unergative') intransitive verbs like *tanzen* 'to dance' [@next] or *schlafen* 'to sleep' allow for this construction without any nominative subject (not even a valency-simulating *es* is needed).
 The name 'passive' is rather unfitting for this diathesis, but it is retained here because of widespread usage.
-This construction is arguably closely related to the ~~Vorgangspassiv~~ for transitive verbs (see [@sec:participles-werden-passive]).
+This construction is arguably closely related to the ~~Vorgangspassiv~~ for transitive verbs (see [@sec:summary-vorgangspassiv]).

 ::: ex
 a.
 Die Jungs tanzen.
 b.
 Jetzt wird getanzt!
 :::

-### Unpersönlicher Möglichkeitspassiv (*lassen + Infinitiv*)
+### Unpersönlicher Möglichkeitspassiv (*lassen + Infinitiv*) {#sec:summary-unpersonlicher-moglichkeitspassiv}

-The ~~Unpersönlicher Möglichkeitspassiv~~ consists of the light verb *lassen* with the infinitive of an intransitive verb (see [@sec:infinitive-lassen-reflexive-intransitive]).
+The ~~Unpersönlicher Möglichkeitspassiv~~ consists of the light verb *lassen* with the infinitive of an intransitive verb (full discussion in [@sec:infinitive-lassen-reflexive-intransitive]).
 This construction obligatory includes a reflexive pronoun and an evaluating adverbial expression like *gut* 'fine'.
 A valency-simulating pronoun *es* appears to be optional.
 Similar to the previous diathesis, this diathesis also seems to be restricted to agentive intransitive verbs like *arbeiten* 'to work' [@next].
 Likewise, the name 'passive' is ill-fitting here, but it is used because of the parallelism to the previous diathesis.
-This construction is arguably closely related to the ~~Möglichkeitspassiv~~ for transitive verbs (see [@sec:infinitive-lassen-reflexive-anticausative]).
+This construction is arguably closely related to the ~~Möglichkeitspassiv~~ for transitive verbs (see [@sec:summary-moglichkeitspassiv]).

 ::: ex
 a.
 Ich arbeite zuhause.
 b.
 Zuhause lässt (es) sich gut arbeiten.
 :::

-### Unpersönlicher Modalpassiv (*sein + zu + Infinitiv*)
+### Unpersönlicher Modalpassiv (*sein + zu + Infinitiv*) {#sec:summary-unpersonlicher-modalpassiv}

-The ~~Unpersönlicher Modalpassiv~~ (see [@sec:zuinfinitive-sein-impersonal] and subsequent sections) consists fo a light verb *sein* with *zu* and an infinitive.
-It is found with incidental intransitive verbs, but more typically with some verbs with a dative argument like *helfen* 'to help' or *trauen* 'to trust' [@next].
+The ~~Unpersönlicher Modalpassiv~~ (full discussion in [@sec:zuinfinitive-sein-impersonal] and subsequent sections) consists of a light verb *sein* with *zu* and an infinitive.
+It is found with incidental intransitive verbs, but more typically with verbs with a dative argument (but no accusative) like *helfen* 'to help' or *trauen* 'to trust' [@next].
 In this diathesis the nominative subject is dropped and cannot be retained in any other form.
-There is no valency-simulating *es* present.
-The name 'passive' is actually besides the point for this diathesis, but it is used because this construction is closely related to the ~~Modalpassive~~ (see [@sec:zuinfinitiv-sein-passive]).
+There is also no valency-simulating *es* present.
+The name 'passive' is actually besides the point for this diathesis, but it is used here because this construction is closely related to the ~~Modalpassiv~~ (see [@sec:summary-modalpassiv]).

 ::: ex
 a.
 Ich traue ihm nicht.
 b.
 Ihm ist nicht zu trauen.
 :::

-## Demoted Subject diatheses ~~[SBJ › ADJ]~~
+## Demoted subject diatheses ~~[SBJ › ADJ]~~

-### Auftragsherabstufung (*geben/gelten + zu + Infinitiv*)
+### Auftragsherabstufung (*geben/gelten + zu + Infinitiv*) {#sec:summary-austragsherabstufung}

-The ~~Auftragsherabstufung~~ (see [@sec:zuinfinitive-geben-demotion] and subsequent sections) uses a subjectless light verbs *gelten* [@next a] or *geben* [@next b] with *zu* and an infinitive.
+The ~~Auftragsherabstufung~~ (full discussion in [@sec:zuinfinitive-geben-demotion] and subsequent sections) uses a subjectless light verbs *gelten* [@next a] or *geben* [@next b] with *zu* and an infinitive.
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verbs are always in the third person singular, resulting in fixed expressions *es gibt* or *es gilt*.
-Any other argument is simply retained, like the accusative *den Koffer* 'the suitcase' in the examples below.
+Any other argument is simply preserved, like the accusative *den Koffer* 'the suitcase' in the examples below.
 The removed subject can optionally be retained with a *für* prepositional phrase.
 These constructions semantically invoke some kind of assignment.
-Additionally, the *geben* diatheses typically is used with some kind of quantification [@next b].
+Additionally, the *geben* diatheses (but not *gelten*) typically is used with some kind of quantification [@next b].
+This diathesis is structurally similary to the *Auftragskausativ* (see [@sec:summary-auftragskausativ]).

 ::: ex
 a.
 Wir verlieren den Koffer nicht. \